 Even within a single tenure system, e.g. the customary system, not all land is considered the same.
 The rights of women on land are different depending on whether it is land which a couple was allocated by parents, land which they inherited or land which they bought.
-The National Land Policy (NLP) needs to reflect this.
+National land policy needs to reflect this.